-New titles in 2017Due in May is The Snailbeach District Railways, by Andy Cuckson.
+New titles in 2017Now available is The Snailbeach District Railways, by Andy Cuckson.
 This full history of one of Brtain's lesser known narrow gauge railways is the result of many years research.
 Presented in our usual hardback style, it has many previously unpublished photographs and much new information about this fascinating line.

 Later in the year we shall be publishing Plymouth's Hidden Railways, by Paul Burkhalter, an account of Plymouth's many and little known industrial railways, on broad, standard and narrow gauges, and monorail.